AndreiUlmeyda/sway-cycle-workspaces/README.md

 ### **If not, though**
-...~~even more hard and demeaning manual labour is required.~~
+...~~even more hard and demeaning manual labour is required.~~ Make sure all dependencies - bash, findutils, jq, sway (and stack, if you want to compile the haskell binary yourself) - are installed beforehand.
+You could, then, try to clone this repository, as described above, and copy the 3 executables - a shell script, a jq script and a haskell binary - to suitable locations.
+Copy the file bin/sway-cycle-workspaces into a folder that is in your shells PATH.
+Copy the files bin/new-workspace-focus and bin/json-to-workspace-lines.jq into the folder /usr/lib/sway-cycle-workspaces/.
+Make sure everything is executable, as well.
+All things considered, this is ugly as all heck.
+If you find yourself doing that, please author an issue describing your distribution and I will try to provide a proper package for it.
+And if you want to supply one yourself, well, what are you waiting for?
+For climate change to reverse?
+Hmm?

 ## how it does it
 It queries the entire workspace configuration as exposed by the command line interface<br/>